 Read more: Lay a Concrete Floor with Insulation

 Concrete floors offer excellent heat conductivity and the remarkable ability to retain warmth long after the heating system is switched off.
-This is due to their high-density composition, which enables concrete to efficiently absorb and store heat.
+The underfloor heating layers system works particularly well with concrete floors because of these properties.